 Lung Cancer Prevention

-Lung cancer prevention begins with understanding the risk factors for the disease and eliminating or minimizing the ones you can control.
-Perhaps the most important aspect of lung cancer prevention involves quitting (or not starting) use of tobacco products.
-Other lung cancer prevention strategies may involve reducing exposure to substances such as asbestos, radon, and arsenic.
-Studies show that adhering to a diet rich in fruit may be helpful in preventing lung cancer.
+Understanding the risk factors for the disease and eliminating or minimizing the ones you can control are the first step towards preventing lung cancer.
+Perhaps the most important aspect of prevention involves quitting (or not starting) use of tobacco products.
+Other prevention strategies may involve reducing exposure to substances such as asbestos, radon, and arsenic.
+Studies show that adhering to a diet rich in fruit may be helpful in the prevention of lung cancer.

 Lung Cancer Prevention: An Overview